SoniKarsh/FitPeoTask/README.md

 - Navigation graph

 ## Implementations <a name = "implementations"></a>
-Used two different approached one with fragments and other with the activities. main -> It contains fragment approach where i have used one activity to host two fragments HomeList and Details fragment.
+Used two different approaches: With the fragments and With the activities.
+- main -> It contains fragment approach where i have used one activity to host two fragments HomeList and Details fragment.

-feature/with_activity -> It contains activity based approach where i have used two different activities one for the list and one for the details.
+- feature/with_activity -> It contains activity based approach where i have used two different activities one for the list and one for the details.
 MainActivity & DetailsActivity.